Who We Are

 Safe homes and communities for everyone.

 Formed in 2002, Rebuilding Together Orlando is a not-for-profit organization created to assist low-income seniors, veterans, families with children, and disabled homeowners living in Central Florida with repairs necessary to help make their homes comfortable, safe, and dry.
-Renovation and repairs performed on these homes safeguard them against damage and loss of value; a benefit to both the homeowner and any organization financing and/or insuring the property.
+Renovations and repairs performed on these homes safeguard them against damage and loss of value; a benefit to both the homeowner and any organization financing and/or insuring the property.

 Rebuilding Together is a leading national nonprofit in safe and healthy housing with more than 40 years of experience.
 Together, with our corporate and community partners, we transform the lives of low-income homeowners by improving the safety and health of their homes and revitalizing our communities.
 Rebuilding Together’s local affiliates and nearly 100,000 volunteers complete about 10,000 rebuild projects nationwide each year.